Bob Nash

 Council Member

-Council Member Bob Nash focused on community recognition and transportation safety initiatives.
+Council Member Bob Nash sponsors community recognition and public safety resolutions.

 Legislative style